m0xpd/SubHarmonics/Hardware/README.md

 The outputs of the dividers, A and B (and their complements, not_A and not_B) are fed to two modulators, implemented in a quad NOR package (CD4001).

-The results of the OR and XOR operations are mixed in a voltaged-controlled mixer, implemented in an LM13700.
+The results of the OR and XOR operations are mixed in a voltaged-controlled crossfader, implemented in an LM13700.

 The Main Board includes an In-Circuit Serial Programming (ICSP) interface to facilitate programming the PIC (JP1).

+##Control Board Description

 The Control Board schematic is available [here](https://github.com/m0xpd/SubHarmonics/blob/main/Hardware/Control%20Board%20Schematic.png) (or by clicking on the graphic below)
 <p align='center' width=100%>